Cherry Almond Cookies

 Cherry Almond Cookies on Cooling Rack Image

-And that's all there is to whipping up these adorable little Cherry Almond Cookies.
+And that's all there is to whipping up a batch of these adorable little Cherry Almond Cookies.

 They're pretty.
 They're tasty.
 And they're just perfect for Christmas cookie trays, cookie exchanges, Valentine's treats ... or, for everyday enjoying.

 I know we sure enjoyed them!
-And I think you will, too.
+And we think you will, too.

 Check out these other tasty cookie treats: